 - Challenges of interdisciplinary and long term research

-Submissions can be position papers, presenting – potentially controversial – points of view or perspectives.
-Or they can present scientific work, also work in progress or in an early stage.
-Submissions must use the CHI Extended Abstract template and be 2-4 pages in length (exluding references).
-They must relate to the overall theme of the workshop, long term self tracking beyond weeks and months.
-The submissions must not be anonymized.
-Accepted submissions will be made available on the workshop’s website, but not officially published in the CHI proceedings or the ACM digital library.
+Submissions are position papers, presenting – potentially controversial – points of view or perspectives.
+Or they present scientific work, also work in progress or in an early stage.
+They relate to the overall theme of the workshop, long term self tracking beyond weeks and months.
+Accepted submissions are available here, but not officially published in the CHI proceedings or the ACM digital library.

-Participants are selected based on relevance of the submission to the workshop’s topic of long term self tracking, the potential to stimulate discussion, and the overall quality of the submission.
+Participants were selected based on relevance of the submission to the workshop’s topic of long term self tracking, the potential to stimulate discussion, and the overall quality of the submission.